- California Supreme Court

 Molumphy joined Cotchett, Pitre & McCarthy in 1993, practicing civil litigation with an emphasis on complex business disputes, securities, antitrust, insurance bad faith, and products liability.

 Molumphy was presented the Community Service Award by the Jack Berman Advocacy Center of the American Jewish Congress for his work on the landmark 101 California Shooting Litigation.
 Molumphy was also a finalist for the Consumer Attorneys of California Attorney of the Year award in 2014, based on his work as lead counsel for a nationwide class of investors in Medical Capital, which operated a massive Ponzi Scheme.
 Molumphy helped to secure over $173 million in settlements, the largest Ponzi Scheme recovery in California history.
-In 2015, Molumphy was selected as one of the Top 100 lawyers in Northern California by Super Lawyers.
+Molumphy has consistently been selected as one of the Top 100 lawyers in Northern California by Super Lawyers.

 In September 2007, Molumphy and Cotchett, Pitre & McCarthy were honored with the "Angel Award" by the Parca Auxillary, a private nonprofit organization that serves people with developmental disabilities and their families in the Bay Area.
 See Parca Auxiliary Press Release PDF.